aplteam/Tatin/docs/PackageConfiguration.md

   * The package does not have any assets
 * `HOME` will also be empty in case the path it holds does not exist

   This may happen in case packages are loaded into a WS, saved, and then moved elsewhere, maybe even a different machine.
-In that case the folder the package was loaded from is not available anymore, and therefore `''` is returned.
+In that case the folder the package was loaded from might not be available anymore, and therefore `''` is returned.
 * `ASSETS` holds the path of any assets relative to `HOME`.
 It is empty in case there are no assets.
 * `GetFullPath2Assets` returns `HOME,'/',ASSETS` in case `HOME` is not empty, and just `ASSETS` otherwise.

-[^id]: A package ID consists of `{group}-{name}-{major.{minor}.{patch}`
+[^id]: A package ID consists of `{group}-{name}-{major}.{minor}.{patch}`

 [^version]: A version is built from the major number, the minor number and the version number, optionally followed by a build number